 - In order to include those who may not be able to attend, we will be providing webcasting of all of our services with the families permission.
 This allows the services to be viewed LIVE at home.
 We can also provide recordings for those without internet connectivity.
 On a limited basis Pray Funeral Home will also make arrangements for people to participate in the service through Skype or Zoom at the request of the family.

 - We have been conducting funerals/memorials outside in our beautiful gardens behind the funeral home.
-Outside we are able to hold services with up to 100 participants present at one time.
-When needed we have rented a large canopy to provide shade and protect guests from the elements.
+However at this time outside services are also limited to 25 participants present at one time.
+Our large canopy provides limited shelter and shade and protect guests from the elements.
 We have electricity for technology needs such a LifeTribute videos, music, and sound.
-We still under Governor Whitmers Executive Orders must wear a face mask and practice social distancing.
+For the winter we have also added patio radiant heaters to warm the areas.
+We still under State of Michigan orders that require wearing a face mask and practicing social distancing.

-- Graveside services at area cemeteries are able to have up to 100 participants.
-They must wear a face mask and observe social distancing as required by Governor Whitmers Executive Orders.
+- Graveside services at area cemeteries are able to have up to 25 participants.
+They must wear a face mask and observe social distancing as required by State of Michigan orders.
 At any national cemeteries such as Ft.
 Custer National Cemetery or Great Lakes National Cemetery up to 20 participants at the committal service.
 All participants are also required to wear face masks.

 - Dr. Wolfelt suggests considering holding an additional service after the current restrictions are lifted.
 In doing this, a family will be able to gather with the larger group of friends who are unable to join them during the restricted time frame.
 For families who opt to hold a later gathering, Pray Funeral Home will arrange and conduct these additional services at no additional charge.
 This additional gathering is an excellent way to honor the life of a loved one and activate longer-term support systems.